andrew-mathworks/mockmaker/README.md

 ## Compiling and Running

 1. Set up libclang:
     - Linux/macOS/WSL:  Install LLVM via a package manager (apt, brew, etc.).
-If available, install the development version of the package (llvm-XX-dev on Debian/Ubuntu, where XX is a release number).
+If available, install the development version of the package (`llvm-XX-dev` on Debian/Ubuntu, where XX is a release number).
-        - Example:  apt install llvm-18-dev
+        - Example:  `apt install llvm-18-dev`
-    - Windows:  Download the latest build of Clang + LLVM for Windows from the LLVM Project’s GitHub releases (filename should be in the form clang+llvm-18.1.8-x86_64-pc-windows-msvc.tar.xz).
-Extract the archive, and ensure its contents are accessible either by setting the CMAKE_PROGRAM_PATH environment variable to C:\Users\...\llvm_extraction_location\bin or adding this directory to the PATH.
-If CMake complains about being unable to find llvm-config, something is still misconfigured.
+    - Windows:  Download the latest build of Clang + LLVM for Windows from the LLVM Project’s [GitHub releases](https://github.com/llvm/llvm-project/releases/tag/llvmorg-18.1.8) (filename should be in the form `clang+llvm-18.1.8-x86_64-pc-windows-msvc.tar.xz`).
+Extract the archive, and ensure its contents are accessible either by setting the `CMAKE_PROGRAM_PATH` environment variable to `C:\Users\...\llvm_extraction_location\bin` or adding this directory to the `PATH`.
+If CMake complains about being unable to find `llvm-config`, something is still misconfigured.
     - **Note:  Mockmaker supports any major C++ compiler with support for C++17 (e.g. GCC, Clang, MSVC, etc.).
 An LLVM installation is necessary simply to provide libclang’s parsing functionality, compiling the tool with clang itself is not necessary.**

 2. Fetch the code: